ryandaniels/ansible-role-iptables-docker-swarm/README.md

 * [x] add automatic list of docker IPs in allowed list (uses IPs from inventory group docker_hosts)
 * [x] Change auto Docker server trusted IPs so can override
 * [x] confirm "when" and "tags" are ok
-* [ ] Ubuntu?
+* [x] Ubuntu?
 Ubuntu doesn't have iptables-services or ipset-service. has iptables-persistent and ipset-?
-Easy to add ufw support?
+No ufw support
 * [ ] ipv6??
 This is for ipv4 only
 * [x] test TCP, UDP Docker container and OS port work
 * [x] test outound traffic from Docker containers work